Alexandra Palace to Tottenham Hale Walk

 More simply, you could do the Parkland Walk and the Wetlands Walk separately, by finishing at or starting from Finsbury Park station respectively.

-There are plenty of local bus services if you want to abandon the walk at any stage.
+There are plenty of local bus services if you want to abandon the walk aYou can connect with t any stage.

 Transport

-Alexandra Palace is on the suburban lines from Moorgate, with an off-peak service of four trains per hour taking 22 minutes.
+Alexandra Palace is on the suburban lines from King's Cross and Moorgate, with an off-peak service of five or six trains per hour taking just 10 minutes from King's Cross (22 minutes from Moorgate).
+You can connect with both lines at Finsbury Park, on the Victoria and Piccadilly lines.
 For the two Short Walks, Highgate is on the High Barnet branch of the Northern line and Manor House is on the Piccadilly line.

 At the end of the full walk Walthamstow Wetlands is between two stations on the Victoria line.
 In general Tottenham Hale is more convenient (it is closer and also has frequent Greater Anglia trains to Liverpool Street and Stratford), but Blackhorse Road would suit anyone on the Gospel Oak–Barking Overground line.